efdevcon/pretix-eth-payment-plugin/README.md

 Console logs (`[wc_inject] tx-hash recovery: WALLET / DISCOVERY / MANUAL path won`) record which path resolved, so stuck-payment reports are diagnosable from a buyer's browser console alone.

+## Fiat (card) payments

+Card payments themselves are handled by Pretix's own Stripe plugin.
+This plugin adds a layer on top so the same ticket can be priced differently for crypto vs card, and so buyers see both prices before they choose.

+Per-item behavior is driven by two `ItemMetaProperty` values (set per `Item` in the standard Pretix item editor, or bulk-applied):

+- **`fiat_price_usd`** — the card price for this item.
+When set and higher than the item's `default_price` (the crypto price), card buyers pay the difference as a markup.
+Unset → card buyers pay `default_price`, no markup.
+- **`fiat_disabled`** — set to `true` to hide Stripe entirely for any cart/order containing this item (crypto-only tickets).
+Add-ons follow their own metadata, not the parent's.

+**How the card markup is applied.** The plugin monkey-patches Pretix's Stripe `calculate_fee` and order-placement path so the per-item delta `(fiat_price_usd − price)` is added:

+- **New orders:** at placement the fiat price is baked directly into each `OrderPosition` (no separate fee line) when the buyer pays by card.
+- **Change-payment-method / re-pay on an existing order:** the markup is resolved from the order's positions and added as a payment fee.
+- The `calculate_fee` patch is installed only after the request-capture signals connect, so a Pretix signal rename can't leave it silently under-charging (it fails toward Stripe's native fee rather than a $0 markup).

+**Buyer-facing display.** A small vanilla-JS bundle (`/plugin/wc/item-pricing.js`, injected on the catalog, cart, checkout, and voucher-redeem pages) annotates each item with both prices — a green "Ethereum" chip for the crypto price and a "Card" price beside it — reading per-event pricing from `/plugin/wc/item-pricing/`.
+On the cart it also relabels Pretix's generic "Payment fee" line to "Card payment fee" with a "difference between the ETH price and the card price" note.
+Display-only: invoices, emails, and the organizer backend keep Pretix's standard naming.
+Items where crypto and card prices match get no annotation.

+**Chooser integration.** For crypto-only items (`fiat_disabled`), Stripe is hidden from the payment chooser and blocked on the order re-pay flow (`is_allowed`).
+For dual-priced items, the Stripe method label is prefixed with the live markup (e.g. "+$500 · Credit Card") so the buyer sees the card premium before committing.

 ## Pricing

 - **Stablecoins:** 1 USDC = 1 USD (direct mapping)